12 Ways to Own Winter

 Party like a fire god

-The guest list gets exotic every winter (January 26– February 6, 2017) on the steps of a Minnesota library.
+The guest list gets exotic every winter (January 25– February 10, 2018) on the steps of a Minnesota library.
 On the culminating night of the Saint Paul Winter Carnival, Vulcanus Rex (the Fire King) and his minions make their annual assault on King Boreas at James J. Hill library before packed streets.
 Without fail, the Vulcans prevail, setting the stage for spring’s return.
 The 130-year-old plot may be full of spoilers, but that hasn’t stopped generations from coming for the battle, the parade and the glistening sculptures carved from ice.
-Madison, Wisconsin, throws its own Winter Festival (February 18–19, 2017), relocating from Capitol Square to Elver Park this year.
+Madison, Wisconsin, throws its own Winter Festival (February 3–4, 2018), in Elver Park.
 Along with contests for snowshoers, fat bikers and snow sculptors, there are also competitions for skijoring (dogs pulling one skier) and Wisconsin’s high school Nordic ski sprint championship.

 Sauna like a Scandinavian